-Several Saints have a special relationship with the historic County of Essex, in fact there are nearly 20 Essex saints and they have all been especially revered in this county over many centuries.
+Several Saints have a special relationship with the historic County of Essex, in fact there are at least 22 Essex saints and they have all been especially revered in this county over many centuries.
+Those "local" saints are in addition to the hundreds of other saints from all around the world who are revered in Essex at different times of the year and for particular reasons, relationships and professions.

 Christianity in Britain all started with the Romans who had been in Britain since 43 AD, only 10 years after the crucifixion of Jesus Christ.
 From those early years, there would have been Christians in Britain who would have experienced prejudice and perhaps prohibition and violence and many would have fulfilled their faith in secret.

 The Romans left Britain in the early to mid 400s AD.
 The Roman Britons continued to live here and to rule and defend themselves for over 100 years without the protection of the Roman Army.
-But, by the mid to late 500s AD, the Saxons, Angles and Jutes had come and had taken and divided the entire country except the Celtish kingdoms and during this time, one prominent group took control of this county which became the Kingdom of The East Saxons which included present day Essex, London, most of Hertfordshire and parts of Cambridgeshire and Suffolk.
+But, by the mid to late 500s AD, the Saxons, Angles and Jutes had come and had taken and divided the entire country of Britannia except the Celtish kingdoms of Wales, Cornwall and Cumbria.
+During this time, one prominent germanic group took control of what is now mostly the county of Essex which became the Kingdom of The East Saxons and which included present day Essex, London, most of Hertfordshire and parts of Cambridgeshire and Suffolk.
 The East Saxons were neighbours to many other invader kingdoms, they were :

 The Kingdom of The East Angles in Suffolk, Norfolk and part of Cambridgeshire,